-If RiakClientManager#start() throws an exception-e.g., an error connecting to the server-your application will not start and a full exception will be logged.
+If RiakClientManager#start () throws an exception-e.g., an error connecting to the server-your application will not start and a full exception will be logged.
 If RiakClientManager#stop() throws an exception, the exception will be logged but your application will still be able to shut down.

-It should he noted that Environment built-in methods for has factory ExecutorService and ScheduledExecutorService instances which LifecycleEnvironment#executorService are managed.
-See and LifecycleEnvironment#scheduledExecutorService for details.
+'''

+Ĭt

+should

+he

+noted

+that

+Environment

+has

+built-in

+factory

+methods

+for

+ExecutorService

+ScheduledExecutorService

+which

+and

+instances

+managed.

+LifecycleEnvironment#executorService

+and

+LifecycleEnvironment#scheduledExecutorService for details.

+'''